hacknlove/onGet/codingChallenges/WheatherMaps/README.md

-# Custom plugin Example
+# ditGIS code challenge

+original no available

+## Warning
+You should not use this code to fullfil the selection process of Flowkey, because they will notice.

+## VAFF

+### `openweathermap://{city}`

+It calls to `https://api.openweathermap.org/data/2.5/forecast?APPID=...&units=metric&q=${city}` and process the response to make it ready for its visualization.
-It is not entirely necessary to create a plugin to get this example done, but it is a good one to show how the REST api calls can be abstracted through a custom plugin, so you ask for `openweathermap://barcelona` and you get the client-side processed response of calling `https://api.openweathermap.org/data/2.5/forecast?APPID=2bde50bdcc809a6230f17e9ba8e7f951&units=metric&q=barcelona`

-With custom plugins you can make complex things easier.
+It is not entirely necessary to create a plugin to get this example done, but it is a good one to show how the REST api calls can be abstracted through a custom plugin and make complex things easier.

+### dotted://menu
+Menu state

+#### dotted://menu.items
+The list of items availables in the menu

+#### dotted://menu.show
+Whether the menu is showed or not.

+### dotted://cards
+Array with the open cards